syncfusion/blazor-docs/src/charts/chart/chart-print.md

+---
+title: "Print & Export in Blazor Charts component | Syncfusion"

+component: "Charts"

+description: "Learn here all about Print & Export of Syncfusion Charts (SfCharts) component and more."
+---

-# Print
+# Print & Export in Blazor Charts (SfCharts)

 ## Print

-Rendered chart can be printed directly from the browser by calling [`Print`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfChart.html#Syncfusion_Blazor_Charts_SfChart_Print) method.
-You can pass array of elements ID or element to this method.
-By default it take element of the chart.
+The [`Print`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfChart.html#Syncfusion_Blazor_Charts_SfChart_Print) method can be used to print a rendered chart directly from the browser.
+This method accepts an array of elements' ID or a single element.
+By default, it picks a chart element.

 {% aspTab template="chart/getting-started/print", sourceFiles="print.razor" %}